 How to Move from On-Site Training to Virtual Training Environments

-The popularity of online training environments is gaining rise.
+The popularity of cloud based training environments is gaining rise.

 While in-person training workshops and classroom-style training continue to be the most common forms of training, online training methods, such as virtual learning environments, are becoming increasingly more common.
 In a recent survey conducted by InterCall Digital Media Services, more than half of respondents responded that they have been trained with interactive online courses (56%) or online resource centers (53%).
 As tech-savvy millennials continue to fill our increasingly global workforce, it’s likely on-line training will continue to grow in popularity.